nearit/Android-SDK/README.md

          </intent-filter>
     </receiver>
 ```
 We futhermore suggest to create an unique receiver for both region messages and push messages if their custom behavior matches.
 Just add both intent filters inside the receiver and deal with those messages in the same receiver.
+Check the intent action string to find out the source of the intent.

 WARNING: If you are using some gms play services in your app and experience malfunctioning, please be sure to use the 9.6.1 version of the gms dependency you are pulling in your app.